 First: As soon as possible after using my camera, I copy the memory

 card and I verify the data before I re-format the card.

-the data to a DVD
+the data to DVD or a Blu-ray disk.

 up to a secondary, external drive.
 The external drive can be stored away

 from the main computer system in case of theft, damage or fire.

 to Save and back-up, including copying to DVD as work progresses and needless to

 If you can't always remember to back-up to the external drive as regularly